Sean Yseult

-Early life
+Early life and education

 Her parents were both college English professors.
 Her mother, Ann Reynolds, taught the poetry of Geoffrey Chaucer, while her father, Michael South Reynolds, was an authority on the life of Ernest Hemingway.

 The atmosphere in the family home was bohemian, with artists and scholars gathering for deep conversation and socializing.
 Yseult's parents took her and her sister to many artistic events.

 Before her days as a bassist, Yseult studied fine art and ballet while attending North Carolina School of the Arts for high school.
+She moved to New York City and earned her degree in graphic design at Parsons The New School for Design.
+It was at Parsons where she met eventual bandmate and boyfriend Rob Zombie.

-Music career
+Career

 Early career / White Zombie

 Yseult played bass in White Zombie for 11 years before they disbanded in 1998.
 In 1996, she participated along with Jay Yuenger in the tribute band to the Germs called Ruined Eye.
 After the breakup of White Zombie in September 1998, Yseult started playing bass for the band Rock City Morgue.
 She formed the Famous Monsters in 1995 which also featured Katie Lynn Campbell, bassist for the Toronto-based C'mon.